FutureKen/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![Top 3 probs][image6]
 ![Top 3 probs][image7]

-For all ten images, the model is pretty certain with the prediction to be what they should be, with probability over 95%, except the third one, it looks like it was distracted with two similar classes(All of them are triangle, shapes inside the traffic sign looks similar).
+For all ten images, the model is pretty certain with the prediction to be what they should be, with probability over 90%.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)